westerndigitalcorporation/RISC-V-Linux/README.md

 	* However, only PCIe, SATA, M.2 SSD connectors are enabled right now.
 * Radeon HD 6450 GPU card
 	* Any Caicos-based card should be OK, but the kernel config instructs specific firmware to be used.
 It is recommended to use the above specific GPU as it is verified.
 In case you want to use any other GPU, load the appropriate firmware accordingly.
-	- The gpu uses x16 PCI Express card connector.
+	- The GPU uses x16 PCI Express card connector.
 * PCIe to USB card (I have used [this](http://a.co/d/du7drEo))
 	- x1 PCI Express card connector can be used to provide USB ports for mouse/keyboard.
 * SATA Drive(HDD/SSD) or NVMe SSD.
-This is where the Feodra image will be copied.
+This is where the Fedora image will be copied.
 	It is not recommended to use an image from a micro SD card.

-	FYI: NVMe SSD should connected via the NVMe M.2 connector present at the bottom of the expansion card.
+	FYI: NVMe SSD should be connected via the NVMe M.2 connector present at the bottom of the expansion card.
 	     The board layout is available [here](https://www.crowdsupply.com/img/ebd7/layout-1.png)

 ![hardware setup](images/IMG_5147.jpg?raw=true"Title")